[Photographed by Jr.H, in late 2010]

-I chose the moniker when my kids were really young as I could keep them entertained for hours.
+I chose the moniker when my kids were really young and I thought it was cool.
 I would tell them stories, modulate my voice and act out parts.
-To me that is nourishment – food and happiness.
 In time the kids grew up and these days I am often frazzled.
 I cling on to the moniker.